-As a hook, begin the class period by showing the clip of Crow performance artist Supaman.
+As a hook, begin the class period by showing this clip of Crow performance artist - Supaman (Crow Musician).
 Ask students to share their reactions to the clip and facilitate a class discussion.
-Be sure these two concepts are discussed/addressed:
+Be sure that these two concepts are discussed/addressed:

-- What things does he reference when talking about his Crow identity? - His reflections on stereotypes around Rap music and how he overcame them.
+- Supaman never mentions blood quantum as a part of his reflection on what it means to be Crow.
+What things does he reference when talking about his Crow identity? - His reflections on stereotypes around Rap music and how he overcame them.

-Inform students they will be researching tribal enrollment requirements in addition to summarizing the issues associated with the contemporary American Indian identity and tribal membership.
+Next, revisit the issue of blood quantum and how it ties in with Indian identity and enrollment.
+Tell students they will be researching tribal enrollment requirements in addition to summarizing the major issues associated with the use of blood quantum as the major factor in determining tribal membership.